Priti0427/DSCI-511_AI-Ethics-Policy-Dataset_Final-Project/README.md

 - We therefore used the **official UNESDOC Catalogue API** to retrieve clean metadata
 - Extracted fields include title, publication year, languages, document code, and license information
-- Standardized to OECD’s schema during merging (Document acquisition method described on page 9 of the presentation)
+- Standardized to OECD’s schema during merging

 ### **White House OSTP – Blueprint for an AI Bill of Rights**